MS Electrical Engineering (MSEE)

 - Each student must take four courses from the EE department in their chosen focus area.
 The student is expected to perform the research need for graduate paper or thesis in the same area.

 - Each student must take three courses from a related area within the EE department.

 - All course selections must be approved by one of the graduate advisers.
-All courses must be 700-level or above with one exception: a student is allowed to take a maximum of two 600-level courses for full credit in the graduate program.
+All courses must be 600-level.

 - All students must satisfy a research component by one of the following activities: